Farraj007/reading-notes/ReadingNotes401/Read02.md

 f(n) = n + f(n-1)    n>1
 ```

-It seems in most of the cases I've been looking at that a base case is used and when the function refers to itself it moves itself towards the base case.

-Overall, one of the main reasons recursion is used is for simplicity and readability of code.
+* one of the main reasons recursion is used is for simplicity and readability of code.